Who Is StereoMan?

 Where is StereoMan?

 StereoMan is conveniently located at 30 Park Lane Ave, one mile from I-40 Exit 44.
 (Smoky Park Highway).
 Just turn right onto Acton Circle at the McDonald’s, go past the entry lane to Home Depot and turn left at the light onto Sand Hill School Road.
 It’s easy to get here from Sand Hill Road as well, just turn onto Sand Hill School Road at the Sand Hill Grocery (Marathon gas station).
 From points west on Smoky Park Highway, turn right at Bruce Road (the last turn before the I-40 on-ramp), right again at Highland Center Blvd, then left onto Sand Hill School Road.
 Click on the map for a larger view.
 When you arrive, please park in my driveway and walk across the front yard on the path provided.
-I will meet you under the orange canopy!
+I will meet you at the table under the pop-up canopy!

 Mileage Rate Change